axibase/atsd-use-cases/integrations/github/fork-notification.md

 Replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container is running.
 The URL must be externally accessible to receive webhook notifications from GitHub.

-To acquire the **Bot User Token**, open the [Slack API](https://api.slack.com/apps), select the application to use for integration, and navigate to the **Install App** tab.
-The **Bot User OAuth Access Token** field contains the needed information.
+To acquire the **Bot User Token**, open the [Slack API](https://api.slack.com/apps), select the application to use for integration, and navigate to the **Install App** tab. **Bot User OAuth Access Token** contains the needed information.
 Note that you must be a collaborator for the application which you want to integrate.

 ```sh
 docker run -d -p 8443:8443 \